 American foreign policy should seek an America at peace with the world.
 Our foreign policy should emphasize defense against attack from abroad and enhance the likelihood of peace by avoiding foreign entanglements.
 We would end the current U.S. government policy of foreign intervention, including military and economic aid.
 We recognize the right of all people to resist tyranny and defend themselves and their rights.
 We condemn the use of force, and especially the use of terrorism, against the innocent, regardless of whether such acts are committed by governments or by political or revolutionary groups.

 Libertarians embrace the concept that all people are born with certain inherent rights.
 We reject the idea that a natural right can ever impose an obligation upon others to fulfill that “right.”
 We condemn bigotry as irrational and repugnant.
-Government should neither deny nor abridge any individual’s human right based upon sex, wealth, ethnicity, creed, age, national origin, personal habits, political preference or sexual orientation.
-Members of private organizations retain their rights to set whatever standards of association they deem appropriate, and individuals are free to respond with ostracism, boycotts and other free market solutions.
-Parents, or other guardians, have the right to raise their children according to their own standards and beliefs.
-This statement shall not be construed to condone child abuse or neglect.
+Government should neither deny nor abridge any individual’s human right based upon sex, wealth, ethnicity, creed, age, national origin, personal habits, political preference, or sexual orientation.
+Members of private organizations retain their rights to set whatever standards of association they deem appropriate, and individuals are free to respond with ostracism, boycotts, and other free market solutions.

 Whenever any form of government becomes destructive of individual liberty, it is the right of the people to alter or to abolish it, and to agree to such new governance as to them shall seem most likely to protect their liberty.